2024 NFL Mock Draft – Round 1 (1-16) – Charlie Campbell

 2. NFL Team Logo for Commanders Washington Commanders: Jayden Daniels, QB, LSU

 The new Washington regime can start fresh with its own quarterback.
-Considering Kliff Kingsbury has been hired as the offensive coordinator, I could see the Commanders preferring Jayden Daniels over Drake Maye.
+Considering Kliff Kingsbury was hired as the offensive coordinator, I could see the Commanders preferring Jayden Daniels over Drake Maye.
+I’ve heard that some in the building prefer Maye, some like Daniels and there are voice of support for J.J.
+McCarthy.
+New general manager Adam Peters is the deciding vote, and I’ve heard he is inclined to go with Daniels.

 Daniels completed 72 percent of his passes in 2023 for 3,812 yards, 40 touchdowns and four interceptions.
 He notched 10 rushing touchdowns as well.
 Daniels is a dual-threat quarterback who showed improvement as a passer throughout the 2022 season with LSU.
 He has a quality arm and is a dangerous runner with shocking speed.
 While he has plenty of room for growth, he became more consistent with pocket-passing accuracy and reading the field as he gained experience.
 Team sources said they feel Brian Kelly did a nice job of developing Daniels.